StAlphonsos/osdhud/README.md

   em\d+ - all interfaces matching regexp em\d+
 * Fix issues with sampling interval changing.
   Maybe just ditch that, perhaps it doesn't make a difference
-* Query network interfaces for their maximum speed.
-This is highly OS-specific.
-Under OpenBSD I believe this can only be gleaned from the media flags (IFM_xxx) that you get back from one of those damned ioctl's or routing socket messages...
-We should map those into a table lookup or something.
-Given the maximum speed we can then display a percentage meter underneath the text.
 * xosd: our display is not always on top.
 Why?
 Isn't that what their update thread is for?